 John’s son Jim Mack remembers the financial squeeze his father faced as he continued to broadly extend store credit well into the 1950s, worsened by the arrival of the first supermarket chains that began eating the independent grocers’ lunch.
 Then one day McDonald’s founder Ray Kroc entered the picture.

-Jim was living on S. 6th with parents John, Sr. and Mary (Gidus) Mack, brothers Tom and John, Jr. and sisters JoAnn and Mary Ann when he says Kroc drove by the main gate of the huge Allis Chalmers farm machinery factory across the street.
+Jim was living on S. 6th with parents John, Sr. and Mary (Gidus) Mack, brothers Tom and John, Jr. and sisters JoAnn and Mary Ann when he says Kroc drove by the main gate of the huge Allis Chalmers construction machinery factory across the street.
 That’s when Kroc approached John Mack, Sr., simply because he considered the real estate across from Allis Chalmers the perfect site for Springfield’s first McDonald’s restaurant (the nation’s 69th).
 It was serendipity that John, Sr. was a butcher able to provide ground beef, but struggling to survive in the dying corner-grocery business.
 It was also the opportunity that John, Sr. had been waiting for all his life.

 He accepted Kroc’s proposal to replace the site of the family’s home with a McDonald’s drive-up restaurant.
 But, first, he had to borrow $100,000—akin to borrowing almost a million dollars today—in order to clear the site, move his family’s home around the corner, build the restaurant and parking lot, and pay his franchise fee.

 Recalls daughter Mary Ann (Mack) Butts: “Mary, our mother, was in the meetings with him when he went to the banks.
-They literally laughed at him and said,‘You have a 6th-grade education and you want to open a restaurant?’
+They literally laughed at him and said, ‘You have a 6th-grade education and you want to open a restaurant?’
 Mother said it was embarrassing and she really felt bad for him.
 The banks also said, ‘Who would want to buy a 15-cent hamburger?’
 They thought it was ridiculous because that was kind of expensive back then.”